ektrah/nsec/docs/api/nsec.cryptography.nonce.md

 ### Size

-Gets the total size of the nonce, in bytes.
+Gets the total size of the nonce.

     public int Size { get; }